burlachenkok/exploring-python3/python3-note.md

 For Windows OS collecting a large number of counters is possible via the [SysInternals Suite](https://learn.microsoft.com/en-us/sysinternals/) created by [Mark Russinovich](https://en.wikipedia.org/wiki/Mark_Russinovich):

-* [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) will allow you to collect statistics and exact systems calls that process (such as `python.exe`) did with Files, Registry, Network, Load Dynamic Libraries.
+* [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) will allow you to collect statistics and exact systems calls that process (such as `python.exe`) did with Files, Registry, Network, Dynamic Libraries, Threads, and Processes.
 It also allows us to inspect how long call stacks are and inspect during the timeline of execution where there is a bottleneck - I/O, Memory, and CPU Computing.

 * [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer).
-It allows inspecting the name of files that are currently open to specific processes (such as `python.exe`) and, a list of dynamic libraries (`.dll`) mapped into virtual images of process (such as `python.exe`).
+It allows inspecting the name of files that are currently open to specific processes (such as `python.exe`) and, a list of dynamic libraries (`.dll`) mapped into virtual images of the process (such as `python.exe`).

 * [VMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/vmmap).
 It demonstrates a process of the virtual memory map.